Sustainability

 The Hisamitsu Pharmaceutical Group has identified "promoting environmental management" as part of materiality (one of the priority issues) and set "CO₂ emission reduction (Scopes 1 & 2)" as a KPI (key performance indicator) for mitigating risks associated with climate change.
 To help achieve the targets set by the Japanese government and those set under the Law Carbon Society Action Plan of the Federation of Pharmaceutical Manufacturers' Associations of Japan, in which the Group participates, we have set a mid-term target of reducing CO₂ emissions by 46% by FY2030 compared to FY2013, with an eye toward achieving net zero CO₂ emissions by FY2050.

-Indicator | Targets | Results (FY2023) |
+| Indicator | Targets | Results (FY2024) |

-CO₂ emissions (Scopes 1 & 2) | FY2024: Reduce CO₂ emissions by 29.8% or more (compared to FY2013) FY2030: Reduce CO₂ emissions by 46% (compared to FY2013) FY2050: Achieve net zero CO₂ emissions |
+| CO₂ emissions (Scopes 1 & 2) | FY2024: Reduce CO₂ emissions by 32.5% or more (compared to FY2013) FY2030: Reduce CO₂ emissions by 46% (compared to FY2013) FY2050: Achieve net zero CO₂ emissions |

-Hisamitsu Pharmaceutical Group: 34,439 t Reduced by 17.1% (compared to FY2013) Hisamitsu Non-consolidated: 22,468 t Reduced by 29.5% (compared to FY2013) |
+Hisamitsu Pharmaceutical Group: 34,017 t Reduced by 18.1% (compared to FY2013) Hisamitsu Non-consolidated: 21,814 t Reduced by 31.6% (compared to FY2013) |

-Actions Related to Climate Change in FY2023
+Actions Related to Climate Change in FY2024

 Social issues related to climate change is increasingly becoming important every year.
-Hisamitsu Group assesses the environmental impact of the processes of R&D, production and sales, and takes appropriate actions in all the areas of Scope 1, 2, and 3, including the reduction of such impact in our value chain to help realize a rich global environment.For Scopes 1 and 2 to be managed within our Group, we develop a specific plan from a mid-term perspective and introduce measures for it, as well as reviewing the progress every fiscal year and exploring new risks and opportunities to update the plan on an ongoing basis.For the production sites, we develop an investment plan based on a common management tool so that we can promote management as the Group and implement it after deliberation and approval of the Board of Directors.
+The Hisamitsu Pharmaceutical Group assesses the environmental impact of the processes of R&D, production, and sales, and takes appropriate actions in all the areas of Scope 1, 2, and 3, including the reduction of such impact in our value chain, to help realize a rich global environment.For Scopes 1 and 2 to be managed within our Group, we develop a specific plan from a mid-term perspective and introduce measures for it, as well as reviewing the progress every fiscal year and exploring new risks and opportunities to update the plan on an ongoing basis.

-Examples of specific activities in FY2023
+Examples of specific activities in FY2024

 Reduction in Energy Use in Transportation

 Although most of our products are transported by truck, we are working on a modal shift to reduce environmental impact on major routes with a high volume of transport, which will reduce the impact on the environment.
-In FY2023, we used ship and rail transportation, reducing CO₂ emissions by approximately 504 t compared to truck-only transportation.
+In FY2024, we used ship and rail transportation, reducing CO₂ emissions by approximately 355 t compared to truck-only transportation.
 We will continue to strive to further reduce CO₂ emissions by actively incorporating ship and rail transportation while working to increase our loading efficiency and leveraging a joint delivery system.

 Replacement with Hybrid Vehicles